Vishvanath-Patil/AWS-Cost-Optimization-Tasks/README.md

-# Cost Optimization

-# **Problem Statement**
+# Problem Statement

-## You work for xyz Company.
+### You work for xyz Company.
 Your company wanted to reduce the bill on unused EC2-Instances during office off hours.

 ## You are asked to perform the following tasks: